 Welcome to the website of A.H.
 Richardson, Author of Murder at Serenity Farm, ACT ONE, Scene One —Murder, Jorie and the Golden Key and Murder in Little Shendon.
-Jorie and the Magic Stones and Jorie and the Golden Key, are both available on Amazon.com & Barnes & Noble.
+Jorie and the Magic Stones, Jorie and the Golden Key, and Jorie and the River of Fire are all available on Amazon.com & Barnes & Noble.
 Murder in Little Shendon is now available on Amazon.com

 Illustrations by Jeff Preston, 2014-2016.

 Imagine a world where dragons fly, mysterious cats can talk, and beauty lives in abundance.
 But something sinister is waiting…

 Jorie and the Magic Stones, by A.H.
 Richardson, is the first book in a fanciful series about a spunky and energetic 9-year-old redhead who goes to live with her great-aunt in the stately Mortimer Manor.
 Upon finding out the enigmatic legend behind her new home and discovering a mysterious book under a floor board in her bedroom, Jorie sets out with her new friend, Rufus, to find out if the legend is true.

 At the bottom of a lake rumored to have no bottom, or “The Tarn,” as it is called, Jorie stumbles upon another world- a world in which she has familial connections.
 She soon discovers that she is the child who was prophesied to save this fantastic world from an evil sorcerer.

 And so begins an adventure fraught with danger, uncertainty, and unending loyalty in which Jorie and Rufus embark upon a journey like no other, with the assistance of a mischievous baby dragon and the Great Grootmonya, a powerful and kindly sorcerer from the beautiful city of Cabrynthius.

 I guess you’ll have to read it to find out!